Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 How to Apply for Conditional Benefits

-The application requires that you list the estimated market value of your property and an estimate of your proceeds from selling the property.
-The form also requires that you agree to sell the property for its highest possible value.
+The application requires that you list the estimated market value of your personal property or real estate and an estimate of your proceeds from selling the property.
+The form also requires that you agree to sell the property for its highest possible value and to notify Social Security within five days after the property is sold.

 Do You Qualify for Disability in Your State?